tonyhathuc/lab-SQLtoPythonViz/README.md

 Download the jupyter file to get started.

 When you are on `ssqlpy-sakila_or_harry.ipynb`, read the instructions for each part of the process and provide your answers with the correct code.
-Make sure to test your answers in each cell and save the notebook.Jupyter Notebook should automatically save your work progress.
+Make sure to test your answers in each cell and save the notebook.
+Jupyter Notebook should automatically save your work progress.
 But it's a good idea to periodically save your work manually just in case.

 ## Goals